gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

 Sphinx
 ==============================

 Sphinx is a documentation generator.
-This means that it takes source files in plain text, and generates HTML files.
-In our case, it takes plain text files in reStructuredText format, and outputs HTML.
+This means that it takes source files in plain text, and generates html files.
+In our case, it takes plain text files in reStructuredText format, and outputs html.

 ----